kshedden/seqmatch/README.md

 __Configurable parameters__

-Some parameters can be configured in the `config.json` file:
+Some parameters can be configured in the `config.json` file, or set using command-line flags as shown below.

 * ReadFileName: A file containing sequencing reads in fastq format.